Silvinecoder/igdb-proxyapi/README.md

 **Index.js file:**

-The Index.js is made of the starting point and the endpoints.
+The Index.js is made of the startingpoints and the endpoints.

 ```
 import express from 'express'